martinaguero/deep/README.md

 # deep
-Dependencies Analysis
+Deep Dependencies Analysis

-This software is part
+This software reads the byte code of one JAR file and calculates a degree of dependency between another JAR.